-The Global Code of Ethics for Tourism (GCET) is a comprehensive set of principles developed by the World Tourism Organization for key players in tourism and acts as guide for tourism development.
+The Global Code of Ethics for Tourism (GCET) is a comprehensive set of principles developed by the World Tourism Organization for key players in tourism and acts as a guide for tourism development.
 Key players in tourism are governments, the travel industry, communities and tourists.
 The GCET aim is to help in maximizing the sector’s benefits while minimizing its potentially negative impact on the environment, cultural heritage and societies across the globe.
 It is not legally binding but features a voluntary implementation mechanism.

 The Global Code of Ethics for Tourism consist of 10 articles covering the economic, social, cultural and environmental components of travel and tourism: